Skip to main content

 Professional Reference articles are designed for health professionals to use.
 They are written by UK doctors and based on research evidence, UK and European Guidelines.
 You may find one of our health articles more useful.

 Oligohydramnios is defined as too little amniotic fluid.
-There is an association between oligohydramnios and both intrauterine growth restriction and increased perinatal mortality[1].
-Normal amniotic fluid volume changes with gestational age and ways of accurately estimating it have changed over the years.
-Oligohydramnios has been defined as[2]:
+There is an association between oligohydramnios and both intrauterine growth restriction and adverse perinatal outcomes.1 Normal amniotic fluid volume changes with gestational age and ways of accurately estimating it have changed over the years.
+Oligohydramnios occurs where there is less amniotic fluid than would be expected for the gestational age.

 Amniotic fluid volume (AFV) increases throughout most of pregnancy, with a volume of about 30 ml at 10 weeks of gestation and a peak of about 1 L at 34-36 weeks of gestation.
 AFV decreases towards term, with a mean AFV of 800 ml at 40 weeks.